brndnmtthws/brndn-io/content/posts/every-day-is-a-gift/index.md

 the most efficient machines ever devised, there are still so many things that can disrupt life at any moment.

-Our entire existence is a miracle: Earth is an improbably perfect planet, orbiting just the right sized star, at just the right distance, with just enough of an atmosphere, and the perfect mix of elements in their ideal states.
+Our entire existence is a miracle.
+Earth is one planet, around one star, with the conditions that happened to let life get going and stick around.

 Trying to quantify the likelihood of existing is pretty difficult.
 An exercise, perhaps, best left to the imagination.
 But, we can pull the thread a little and